 This means, for example, a bet of $100 with a roll of 12 wins the player back $500 plus the amount of their bet.
-A roll of 3 or 4 on a bet of $100 just wins back $100 (plus the amount of the bet).
+A roll of 3 or 4 on a bet of $100 wins $100 (and also gets back the amount of the bet $100).
 The player loses their bet if the roll comes up 5, 6, 7, 8, or 9.

 We want to find the expected value for the game, supposing a player who bets each turn.
 Which of these calculations is correct?

 The previous calculation led to finding betting every turn leads to an expected value to the player of

 What is the house advantage?
 (That is, in the long run, what percent of each dollar spent on the game does the casino get?)